Graduate-level study structured for busy schedules

 Through a survey of the history of sacred music and reading of Church and papal legislation on sacred music, students gain an understanding of the principles which shape Western sacred music and the musical structure of the Roman rite.
 Special focus is placed on current documents which govern music in the Church.
 The course also features in-depth discussion of practical issues including active participation, progressive solemnity, the use of instruments in the sacred liturgy, inculturation and other pastoral needs, resources available for music directors and choristers, and other relevant topics.
 2 credits or audit, limited to 20 students.
 8:30-11:00 a.m. and 1:15-3:00 p.m.
 3:00-5:00 p.m. exam period on Friday.
 Taught by Dr. Jennifer Donelson-Nowicka.

-Advanced Seminar in Gregorian Chant - June 29 to July 3, 2026
+Advanced Seminar in Gregorian Chant: Manuscript Sources, Semiology, and Interpretation - June 29 to July 3, 2026

-Advanced Seminar in Gregorian Chant - June 29 to July 3, 2026
+Advanced Seminar in Gregorian Chant: Vocal Technique and Semiological Performance Practice - June 29 to July 3, 2026

 Teaching Gregorian Chant to Children - July 6 to 10, 2026